prebid/prebid.github.io/dev-docs/modules/mobianRtdProvider.md

 ---
 layout: page_v2
 title: Mobian Real-Time Data Provider
-display_name: Mobian Prebid Brand Safety Evaluation
+display_name: Mobian Prebid Contextual Evaluation
-description: Mobian provides contextual brand safety evaluations of pages given a URL, which publishers can use for targeting as an alternative to keyword-based evaluation.
+description: Mobian provides contextual evaluations of pages given a URL, which publishers can use for targeting as an alternative to keyword-based evaluation.
 page_type: module
 module_type: rtd
 module_code : mobianRtdProvider